PGBSNH20/the-barista/Procedures.md

 ## Spying

 When the signal (a chat message in discord: "SPY!!!
-HH:MM") is given should all spys go to the channel of another team to learn about their solution.
+(Spy talk with driver for 45 sec only)") is given should all spys go to the channel of another team to learn about their solution.
 Only the driver is allowed to talk with the spy and answer all the spy's questions.
 The total spy session from signal is given is **only** 45 seconds!
 And it's the assignment of the timekeeper to cut of the spy, and tell him/her to leave with what ever information he/she got.

 A hint is to plan the spying: which team are we spying at? what are we looking for?